Dependency Resolution

 1. Graph Resolution

 During the graph resolution phase, Gradle downloads and analyzes component metadata (GMM, POM, or Ivy XML) for declared and transitive dependencies.
 This information is used to construct a dependency graph, which models the relationships between different components and their variants.
+You can learn about how the graph is constructed in Understanding the Dependency Resolution Model.

 The ResolutionResult